Invariant Gibbs measures for 1D NLS in a trap: Abstract

 \section{Abstract}

 We consider the one dimensional cubic nonlinear Schr\"odinger equation with trapping potential behaving like $|x|^s$ ($s>1$) at infinity.
 We construct Gibbs measures associated to the equation and prove that the Cauchy problem is globally well-posed almost surely on their support.
 Consequently, the Gibbs measure is indeed invariant under the flow of the equation.
-We also address the construction and invariance of canonical Gibbs measures, conditioned on the $L^2$ mass.
+We also address the construction and invariance of canonical Gibbs measures (conditioned on the $L^2$ mass) and make remarks regarding higher non-linearities than cubic.